 Once you choose your hosting company, you have to register your domain name with them.
 This is where you will be able to drop the .Wordpress.com off of your site link!

 Once you’ve done that, you can install WordPress.
 Many hosting companies (if not all) come with one-click WordPress installation.
 You can literally have it up and running in 5 minutes!

 Now you are going to export everything from your old free blog, and you’ll be imported into your new blog!

-If you have any issues, Namecheap support should be able to help you!
+If you have any issues, support should be able to help you!
 It can be a bit confusing if you’re not tech-savvy.
-I struggled a bit when I first started, by Namecheap support stayed on chat with me the entire time and helped me make the switch!
+I struggled a bit when I first started, but Sitegournd support is some of the best I’ve ever received!